Pre-Reservation Questions

 Do you have any puppies available?

 The answer is probably not at the time most people tend to ask this question.
-Most of our pups are sold before they are born or have people waiting to make a reservation who have already gone through the application and interview process.
+Most of our pups are reserved before they are born or have people waiting to make a reservation who have already gone through the application and interview process.
 We occasionally have availability immediately following a birth, but more often than not, you will need to wait for a while after completing the application process.

 How do I pursue obtaining a Golden Retriever from you?